Santa Cristina Gela: Festivals

 Kalivari, Carnival: in the days following the Epiphany up to Shrove Tuesday.
 During this time, the young boys dressed in masks used to go around the streets of the town stopping from time to time to dance at the homes of citizens who made themselves available.

-Sunjusepi, St. Joseph's Day, March 19.
+Sunjusepi, Saint Joseph's Day, March 19.
 The Bread of St. Joseph, 'buka e Sunjusepit' is prepared: bread of various shapes decorated with white icing on the surface and a sprig of rosemary.
 The families who make it promise to the Saint (ja kanë taksur), and it is distributed, after the blessing of the parish priest, to the inhabitants and guests.
 In the evening the statue of the saint is carried in procession through the streets of the town.
 The feast is organized by the congregation of San Giuseppe, the oldest in the town, founded at the end of the eighteenth century.